 If you already pay taxes in a foreign country on the income you earned abroad, you may be able to apply those taxes you paid towards your US tax liability.
 This is referred to as the “Foreign Tax Credit.”

-While exceptions apply, usually you cannot mix earned income credits against investment income credits, although there are some highly technical rules, which sometimes may allow you to use a hybrid method.
+While exceptions apply, usually you cannot mix earned income credits against investment income credits, although there are some highly technical rules that sometimes allow you to use a hybrid method.

 Offshore Reporting Requirements

-In addition to tax liability, you may also have offshore/foreign/international reporting issues for accounts, assets, income and investments that you have overseas.
+In addition to tax liability, you may also have offshore/foreign/international reporting issues for overseas accounts, assets, income, and investments.

 FBAR (FinCEN 114)

-If on any day of the year, a person’s (not just individual) aggregated maximum balances of all of their foreign accounts exceeds $10,000, they will likely have to file the form.
+If on any day of the year, a person’s aggregated (not each account but the total) maximum balances of all of their foreign accounts exceeds $10,000, they will likely have to file the form.